 Enter the Minimum number of compute nodes you want to provide for your model.

-This is the number of nodes available to this model at all times.
+This is the number of nodes that need to be available to the model at all times.

 You are charged for the nodes used, whether to handle prediction load or for standby (minimum) nodes, even without prediction traffic.
 See the pricing page.